realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 # Did Yeshua Really Die on a Cross?

-**A Prayerful Meditation for My Jewish Friends**
+**The Crucified Messiah Who Redeems Us**

 **Humbleberger Ministries**

-For many Jewish people, the Christian teaching that Yeshua was crucified as the Messiah is difficult to understand.
-The idea of a suffering, crucified Messiah seems foreign, even offensive.
-Yet this very claim lies at the heart of the Christian faith.
-Was Yeshua really crucified?
-And if so, what does it mean?
+---

+_"He was pierced for our transgressions, He was crushed for our iniquities; the punishment that brought us peace was on Him, and by His wounds we are healed."_
+**(Isaiah 53:5)**

+---

+## Dear Friend, Yeshua’s Cross Is Our Salvation

+Beloved, the claim that Yeshua of Nazareth was crucified as the Messiah may challenge Jewish expectations, but it is the heart of God’s redemptive plan.
+With love and certainty, we proclaim: **Yeshua, crucified and risen, is Israel’s Messiah**!
+His death on the cross fulfills the Tanakh’s prophecies, atones for our sins, and offers eternal life to all who trust Him.
+Let’s explore this truth together, trusting the God of Abraham, Isaac, and Jacob to reveal His Messiah.

+---

-### The Historical Evidence: More Certain Than We Think
+## The Historical Evidence: Undeniable Truth

-Surprisingly, the historical evidence for Yeshua's crucifixion is overwhelming.
-The four Gospels unanimously record His public execution by crucifixion under Pontius Pilate.
-But even non-Christian sources confirm it:
+Yeshua’s crucifixion is a historical fact, affirmed by diverse sources.
+The four Gospels record His public execution under Pontius Pilate.
+Non-Christian witnesses confirm this:

-* The Roman historian **Tacitus** (c.
-116 AD) wrote that "Christus... suffered the extreme penalty during the reign of Tiberius, at the hands of Pontius Pilatus."
+- **Tacitus** (Roman historian, c.
+116 CE) wrote that “Christus” suffered “the extreme penalty” under Pilate.
-* The Jewish historian **Josephus** (c.
-93 AD) recorded that Yeshua was "condemned to be crucified and to die" under Pilate.
+- **Josephus** (Jewish historian, c.
+93 CE) noted Yeshua was “condemned to be crucified and to die.”
-* The **Babylonian Talmud** mentions that "on the eve of Passover they hanged Yeshu the Nazarene," using a term that can refer to crucifixion.
+- **Babylonian Talmud** references “Yeshu the Nazarene” being “hanged” on Passover eve, a term for crucifixion.
-* Even hostile pagan writers like **Lucian** mocked Christians for worshiping "the crucified sage."
+- **Lucian** (pagan writer) mocked Christians for worshiping a “crucified sage.”

-Virtually all modern historians—Jewish, Christian, secular—agree that Yeshua of Nazareth was crucified.
-As Jewish scholar Jodi Magness puts it: "The Romans were very efficient.
-When they meant to kill you by crucifixion, they did."
+Historians—Jewish, Christian, secular—agree: Yeshua was crucified.
+As Jewish scholar Jodi Magness states, “The Romans were very efficient.
+When they meant to kill you by crucifixion, they did.”

-### But Why Would the Messiah Be Crucified?

-For many, the real stumbling block isn't whether Yeshua died on a cross, but whether the Messiah could die like that at all.
-After all, doesn't Deuteronomy 21:23 say, "Cursed is anyone hung on a tree"?

-Indeed it does.
-And this is precisely where the Christian understanding turns what looks like a curse into hope.
-The apostle Paul, himself a Torah-trained Jew, wrote: "Messiah redeemed us from the curse of the law by becoming a curse for us" (Galatians 3:13).
-Yeshua took upon Himself the curse that we deserved.
-Isaiah 53 describes this very idea: "He was pierced for our transgressions... the Lord has laid on Him the iniquity of us all."

-Rather than disqualifying Yeshua, the manner of His death fulfills the ancient prophecies of the Suffering Servant who would bear our sins.
-Isaiah 53, Psalm 22, and Zechariah 12 all point to a figure who is pierced, rejected, yet ultimately vindicated.

-### The Theology: A Sacrifice for Our Sins
+---

+## Why a Crucified Messiah?

+Some ask, “How could the Messiah die on a cross, cursed under the Torah?”
+(Deuteronomy 21:23).
+This is no contradiction but the fulfillment of prophecy.
+The apostle Paul, a Torah-trained Jew, declares:

+> “Messiah redeemed us from the curse of the law by becoming a curse for us.” _(Galatians 3:13)_

+Yeshua took our curse upon Himself.
+The Tanakh foretold this:

+- **Isaiah 53:5-6**: “He was pierced for our transgressions… the Lord has laid on Him the iniquity of us all.”
+- **Psalm 22:16**: “They pierced my hands and feet.”
+- **Zechariah 12:10**: “They will look on Me, the One they have pierced.”

+Far from disqualifying Him, Yeshua’s crucifixion marks Him as the Suffering Servant who bears our sins.

+---

+## The Cross: The Ultimate Sacrifice

-The Torah teaches that sin requires atonement—a substitutionary sacrifice.
-The blood of animals was shed in the Temple as a covering for sin, but these sacrifices pointed forward to something greater.
-As John the Baptist declared when he saw Yeshua: "Behold, the Lamb of God who takes away the sin of the world!"
+The Torah teaches that sin demands atonement through sacrifice (Leviticus 17:11).
+The Passover lamb’s blood saved Israel from death (Exodus 12).
+Yeshua, proclaimed by John the Baptist as “the Lamb of God who takes away the sin of the world” (John 1:29), fulfills this.
+His crucifixion, timed with Passover, is the perfect sacrifice—satisfying God’s justice and extending His mercy to all who believe.

-Yeshua's death on the cross was not an accident or a tragedy; it was the ultimate Passover sacrifice.
-Just as the blood of the lamb protected Israel in Egypt, so His blood covers those who trust in Him.
-In His death, God’s justice (punishing sin) and mercy (forgiving sinners) meet perfectly.
+---

-### The Resurrection: God's Vindication
+## The Resurrection: God’s Triumph

-The crucifixion makes no sense without the resurrection.
-Christians believe that three days after His death, God raised Yeshua from the dead—validating His claims and proving that His sacrifice was accepted.
-This aligns with prophecies like Isaiah 53:10-11, which speak of the Servant seeing life after suffering.
+The cross is inseparable from the resurrection.
+Three days after His death, God raised Yeshua, proving His sacrifice was accepted and His claims true.
+Isaiah 53:10-11 foretells the Servant living after suffering.
+Over 500 witnesses saw the risen Yeshua (1 Corinthians 15:6), and His Jewish disciples, transformed from fear to boldness, died proclaiming this truth.

-### A Loving Invitation

-Dear Jewish friend, I understand that these claims may sound strange or even offensive at first.
-But I invite you to consider: What if Yeshua’s crucifixion was not a failure, but part of God’s plan foretold in our own Scriptures?
-What if His death was the very means by which God fulfills His covenant promises—first to deal with sin, and later to bring lasting peace?

-Yeshua, the Messiah, came first as the suffering servant to bear sin, and He will return as the reigning King to establish perfect peace.
-The cross is not a contradiction to messianic hope, but its very fulfillment.

-"By His wounds we are healed" (Isaiah 53:5).
-May the God of Abraham, Isaac, and Jacob open your heart to see the beauty and depth of His plan of redemption through Yeshua the Messiah.
+---

+## The Call: Trust the Crucified Messiah

+Dear friend, Yeshua’s crucifixion is no failure—it’s God’s plan to redeem you.
+He bore your sins on the cross, fulfilling the Tanakh’s promises.
+No one else matches the prophecies of Isaiah, Psalm 22, or Zechariah.
+He alone is the Messiah who died and rose to save us.

+We lovingly urge you: Repent and trust Yeshua today. **Romans 10:9** promises, “If you confess with your mouth that Yeshua is Lord and believe in your heart that God raised Him from the dead, you will be saved.”
+Open the Tanakh—read **Isaiah 53**, **Psalm 22**, **Zechariah 12**—and ask God to reveal His Messiah.
+Believing in Yeshua fulfills your Jewish heritage, embracing the One who completes God’s covenant.

+---

+## Final Word: Yeshua, Our Passover Lamb

+Yeshua, crucified and risen, is the Messiah who fulfills God’s promises to Israel and the world. **Zechariah 12:10** awaits: “They will look on Me, the One they have pierced.”
+Until then, Yeshua calls: “Behold, I stand at the door and knock.
+If anyone hears My voice and opens the door, I will come in” (Revelation 3:20).

+Beloved, will you trust Yeshua, the Lamb of God, today?